tonyjacobscloudpro/cdmo-edw-ingestion/README.md

 # cdmo-edw-ingestion
 # Makeup Formulation Data Pipeline Project

-This GitHub project is focused on designing and implementing **end-to-end data pipelines** for a makeup formulation company.
+This GitHub project example is focused on designing and implementing **end-to-end data pipelines** for a Custom Development and Manufacturing Organization (CDMO) of beauty, personal care, fragrance, and specialty products.
 The goal is to move data from operational source systems into a newly created **Enterprise Data Warehouse (EDW)** for advanced reporting and analysis.

 ## Workflow Description